jaypipes/articles/db/uuid-vs-integer.md

 to.

-Since PostgreSQL has a native UUID type, I used that column type and since sysbench doens't currently support native UUID type binding, I used the `CAST(?
+Since PostgreSQL has a native UUID type, I used that column type and since sysbench doesn't currently support native UUID parameter type binding, I used the `CAST(?
 AS UUID)` expression to convert the string UUID to a native PostgreSQL UUID type where necessary.

 ## Schema design strategies